manngo/ssms-executor-installer/README.md

 -	Copy the files manually.

-Note that the installer and ZIP files already include the SSMSExecutor addon, you you don’t need to download them separately.
+Note that the installer and ZIP files already include the SSMSExecutor addon, so you don’t need to download them separately.

 ##	SSMSExecutor Installer Application